Andeveling/Andeveling/README.md

 ## 👨‍💻 About Me

-I'm Andrés Parra, a passionate Full Stack Developer with a focus on both frontend and backend technologies.
-With nearly two years of experience, I've worked on a wide range of projects using tools like React, Next, Node, and PostgreSQL in the frontend, and Node, Nest, and Express in the backend.
+I'm Andrés Parra, a passionate Full Stack Developer with experience in both frontend and backend technologies.
+With nearly two years of expertise, I've contributed to diverse projects using tools like React, Next, Node, and PostgreSQL on the frontend, and Node, Nest, and Express on the backend.

-My ultimate goal is to bring designs to life and deliver exceptional user experiences.
-I believe that attention to detail is key to producing high-quality work.
+My primary goal is to bring designs to life and deliver exceptional user experiences.
+I believe meticulous attention to detail is key to producing high-quality work.

 In addition to my technical skills, I excel in teamwork, effective communication, and problem-solving.
 I'm always eager to learn and mentor others.
-Currently, I'm collaborating with a construction industry company to develop a tailored project using NextJS for the frontend and Strapi for the backend.
+In my most recent significant role, I collaborated on developing solutions using NextJS for the frontend and Strapi for the backend.

-I'm passionate about continuous learning and staying up-to-date with the latest market trends, and I'm excited to contribute my skills to your team.
+I'm passionate about continuous learning, staying up-to-date with the latest market trends, and I'm excited to contribute my skills to your team.

 ## 💼 Skills